 Two types of pasteurization processes are practiced in the United States.
-The first, traditional pasteurization, heats the milk to at least 165°F for 15 seconds.
+The first, traditional pasteurization, heats milk to a required minimum temperature of 161°F for 15 seconds.
 This is commonly referred to as "High Temperature, Short Time," or HTST pasteurization.
-Heating the milk removes 99.9% of the bacteria in the milk, which gives HTST milk a printed shelf life of 16 - 21 days from the date it was packaged.
+Heating the milk removes 99.9% of the bacteria in the milk, which gives HTST milk an approximate shelf life of 16 - 21 days from the date it was packaged.

 At Organic Valley, we use HTST pasteurization for all our regionally branded gallons and half-gallons of organic milk.
 Since 1994, we have invested millions of dollars to ensure that we can deliver HTST pasteurized milk to our regional markets across the United States.
 Many people have come to appreciate the effort because they know they are supporting organic family farms near their communities through purchasing our HTST pasteurized milk.
 Our cooperative was built on the concept of regional milk production, and our regional milk program has become a source of pride for our regional pools of family farmers.

 Ultra pasteurization, the most widely used pasteurization process for milk in Europe and throughout the world, is a more recently developed process.
 The ultra pasteurization process is often referred to as “Ultra High Temperature,” or UHT pasteurization.
 The UHT process heats the milk to 280° F for only two seconds, and eliminates a larger percentage of bacteria than HTST pasteurization.
-When coupled with sterile packaging, ultra pasteurized milk has a shelf life of 70 days from the date of processing.
+When coupled with sterile packaging, the ultra pasteurization process creates an extended shelf life.
 UHT is gaining popularity in the United States and Canada.